ta-data-lis/lab-mysql-first-queries/answers.md

 Again, Games, with 3808 apps

 **4. Which is the one with less?**

 Catalogs, with 10 apps

 **5. Take the 10 apps most rated.**
-/*Facebook, Instagram, Clash of Clans, Temple Run, Pandora - Music & Radio, Pinterest, Bible, Candy Crush Saga, Spotify Music, Angry Birds*/
+1. Facebook
+2. Instagram
+3. Clash of Clans
+4. Temple Run
+5. Pandora - Music & Radio
+6. Pinterest
+7. Bible
+8. Candy Crush Saga
+9. Spotify Music
+10. Angry Birds

 **6. Take the 10 apps best rated by users.**
 /*There are >10 (490) best rated apps (user_rating value = 5)*/
 /*I filtered them by "most rated" (rating_count_tot) as a second criterion*/